Temporary Food Establishments

 A temporary food service license can be obtained from the health department in the county where the event will take place.
 Applications must be completed and a fee will be charged with the amount depending on the person or type of organization applying for the license.
 An application for a license is to be submitted at least five (5) business days prior to the event.
 A late fee will be charged for applications submitted less than five (5) business days prior to the event.
 Persons operating without a license will be assessed a late fee if a license is eventually issued.

 Once a temporary food license application has been completed and submitted to the health department with the appropriate fee, a set of guidelines for operating a temporary food service establishment is given to each applicant.
-The health department will visit and inspect the site on the first day when the food will actually be prepared.
+When necessary the health department will visit and inspect the site on the first day before the food will actually be prepared.
 If all applicable standards are met, the health department sanitarian will sign the license authorizing the preparation and serving of food to the public.
 A temporary food service license can be valid for up to fourteen (14) consecutive days at one location.
 The temporary food Service License must be conspicuously displayed.

 Types of Events Requiring Licensing